Dear readers of ADxS.org, please forgive the disruption.

 • Neuronal (via nerves = electrical = fast) to pituitary gland

-• → activates posterior pituitary lobe
+• → activates the posterior lobe of the pituitary gland

 • b.
 HPA axis: